-3.11.4 Classification Calculations
+4.10.5 Classification Calculations

 CMP Highpower Rifle Classifications are based on the competitor's current 10shot average for a minimum of 50 shots that were recorded after 1 January 2016.
-CMP Long-Range Rifle Classifications are based on the competitor's current 10-shot average for a minimum of 50 shots that were recorded after 1 January 2018.
-After a competitor has a minimum of 50 recorded shots their 10shot average will be computed by considering the most recent recorded 20, 30.
-45, 50, 80 or 100-shot event scores or partial event scores (Rule 3.1.5 course of fire reductions and the deletion of sub-normal scores).
-When the most recent recorded scores total 240 or more shots for Highpower Rifle or 140 shots for Long-Range Rifle, the oldest recorded scores will no longer be considered, provided scores for at least 240 or 140 recorded shots are considered.
+CMP Long-Range Rifle Classifications are based on the competitor's current 10-shot average for a minimum of 50 shots that were recorded after 1 CMP Mid-Range Rifle Classifications are based on the January 2018. competitor's current 10-shot average for a minimum of 50 shots that were recorded after 1 January 2025.
+After a competitor has a minimum of 50 recorded shots their 10-shot average will be computed by considering the most recent recorded 20, 30, 45, 50, 80 or 100-shot event scores or partial event scores (Rule 4.1.5 course of fire reductions and the deletion of sub-normal scores).
+When the most recent recorded scores total 240 or more shots for Highpower Rifle or 140 shots for Long-Range or Mid-Range Rifle, the oldest recorded scores will no longer be considered, provided scores for at least 240 or 140 recorded shots are considered.
 Classifications will automatically be updated as soon as additional match scores are recorded.
 Any classification changes will be displayed in the CMP Competitor Classification database and become effective immediately.
 Classifications may go up or down until 240 or 140 shots are recorded.
-After at least 240 or 140 shots are recorded, classifications will not go down regardless of the competitor's current average unless a competitor requests that CMP Competitions consider a downward classification for them based on the competitor having a consistent lower average.
+After at least 240 or 140 shots are recorded. classifications will not go down regardless of the competitor's current average unless a competitor requests that CMP Competitions consider a downward classification for them based on the competitor having a consistent lower average.

-3.11.5 Current Classifications
+4.10.6 Current Classifications